 (CMS Wire) There is a long-standing debate as to how much of customer experience management is science and how much is art.
 As you decide where you weigh in on the question, here are two customer experiences for your consideration.
 While one experience is a customer satisfaction triumph and a pleasure to share, the other tells a cautionary tale.
 They both illustrate the critically important role technology can play, blending science and art to create positive impressions and continuing customer loyalty.

 My Comment: It used to be that customer experience was just the customer service that the customer received.
-Today it has transcended to marketing, providing us with data that helps ups bring the customers into the business.
-However it is the “art” of the experience, not the data, that will keep them coming back.
+Today it has transcended to marketing, providing us with data that helps us bring customers into the business.
+However, the “art” of the experience, not the data, will keep them coming back.

 (Very Bad Business Bureau) I believe my business is successful because we offer extremely personal service.
 I can never hope to technologically compete with a national company, so why should I invest in expanding my business online?
 Anyone who shops online is going to go with the big name.

 (Desk.com) The latest results from the American Customer Satisfaction Index reveals Amazon.com as the reining and undisputed champ in both Internet retailing and across the entire department in overall customer satisfaction.
-Amazon’s CEO, Jeff Bezos perhaps more than any business leader has taken the philosophy of truly caring for the customer and ushered it into the digital era.
-Bezos has built a company from the ground up purely based off of the unbending, unyielding philosophy of serving the customer across all departments.
-With a 164 million Amazon customers, few would argue Bezos as the key architect of building an authentic, customer-centric company.
+Amazon’s CEO, Jeff Bezos, perhaps more than any business leader has taken the philosophy of truly caring for the customer and ushered it into the digital era.
+Bezos has built a company from the ground up purely based on the unbending, unyielding philosophy of serving the customer across all departments.
+With 164 million Amazon customers, few would argue Bezos is the key architect of building an authentic, customer-centric company.

 (Copyright ©MMXIII, Shep Hyken)